microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 ### Warning

-Creates a block quote formatted as a DocFx Formatted Markdown warning.
+Creates a block quote formatted as a DocFx Formatted Markdown (DFM) warning.
+This is an alternative to using the `BlockQuote` keyword.

 Syntax: